jmarca/couchdb_get_doc/README.md

 options object, including (required) the name of the db

 The program expects that the url, port, username, password are in environment variables.
-If not, put them in the initializatin object
+If not, put them in the initialization object

 The code says it all: